snehilvj/dmc-docs/docs/actionicon/actionicon.md

 .. exec::docs.actionicon.simple

 ### Children

-ActionIcon accepts any React node (a dash component) as child.
-It does not control the icon size, you need to specify it manually on icon component (such as DashIconify) to match ActionIcon size.
+You can use a dash component such as `DashIconify` in the `children` prop.
+Note that it does not control the icon size, you need to specify it manually on icon component to match `ActionIcon` size.

-For example, if you were to use DashIconify, you can set the icon size like this:
+For example, if you were to use `DashIconify`, you can set the icon size like this:

 ```python
 import dash_mantine_components as dmc